jmvarberg/protDB_shiny/README.md

 The dashboard can be accessed at https://jmvarberg.shinyapps.io/protDB_generator/.

-Databases last updated on Mar 04, 2024.
+Databases last updated on Oct 24, 2024.

+## Updates

+* 10/22/24 - Updated UniProt database table and UI to allow option to download either the FASTA file containing only canonical sequences, or FASTA containing both canonical and isoform sequences.
+Prior to this update, only canonical sequences were downloaded when using UniProt option.